 Section 13.3 If it is necessary to interview an employee to discover information as part of an investigation, and the employee has a reasonable belief that the interview may result in disciplinary action against him or her, the employee has the right, upon request, to have a union representative present.
-Management is not required to inform the employee of his/hertheir witness rights; it is the employee's responsibility to know and request Union representation.
+Management is not required to inform the employee of their witness rights; it is the employee's responsibility to know and request Union representation.
 The union representative shall be told the purpose of the meeting and be given reasonable time to confer with the employee before the meeting.
 Employees have the right to not participate in such a meeting if management denies union representation and continues to question the employee.

 Section 13.4 For minor offenses by an employee, management has a responsibility to discuss such matter with the employee.
 Counseling of this type shall be held in private between the employee and the supervisor.
-Counseling is not considered discipline and is not subject to the Grievance
+Counseling is not considered discipline and is not subject to the Grievance Procedure.

-Procedure.
 A written Employee Counseling Record may be completed to document such counseling with a copy provided to the employee.
 If the employee disagrees with the written Employee Counseling Record, the employee may provide a written response, which shall be retained with the written Employee Counseling Record.
 It is understood informal counseling sessions occur from time to time which may not be documented in any manner.
 Employee Counseling Records shall not be placed in the employee's official Human Resources Department file.
 However, should an Employee grieve or appeal any employment action in the future, counseling records may be used as evidence in these grievance hearings or appeals.

 Section 13.5 Management and/or the Human Resources Department shall make a good faith effort to complete investigations into alleged offenses and to provide notification of hearing to Employees within thirty (30) calendar days from becoming aware of the alleged offense.
-A disciplinary action report should be offered to the employee within seven (7) calendar days of completion of a final pre-action or pre-termination hearing resulting in discipline or termination.
 Upon Management providing written notice of a delay in the process stated above, Management will be given additional time.
 The written notice shall provide the Employee with an estimated date when the process shall be completed.